Adyen-for-platform icon

 Disclosure and receipt requirements

-The Adyen DCC feature allows you to offer your customers the choice to accept or decline DCC in a way that is fully compliant with card scheme regulations, with full disclosure of the exchange rate and markups.
+The Adyen DCC feature allows you to offer customers the choice to accept or decline DCC in a way that is fully compliant with card scheme regulations, with full disclosure of the exchange rate and markups.
 The customer can review DCC charges both on the payment terminal and on the Adyen-generated receipt.

 The following illustrations show the information on a portrait, and landscape terminal display.